Christmas Garland: Paper Holly Leaves

 The antique French script printable and holly template can be adapted to any size using your computer printer.

-Print antique French script .pdf free printable to use for holly leaves
+Print antique French script .pdf free printable to use for holly leaves. - Trace Leaf Pattern

 Once you get the pattern printed on card stock, use it to trace the shape onto paper.
 The card stock is only for the holly template.

-***If you have a Silhouette digital cutting machine – make a cut file from the holly pattern printable.
+Helpful Tip: If you have a Silhouette or Cricut digital cutting machine – make a cut file from the holly pattern printable.

-3. To cut out notch, fold all the layers in half horizontally.
+To cut out notch, fold all the layers in half horizontally.
 Use small scissors to cut out notch.
-You can also do each one separately.
+You can also do each one separately. - Add Glitter

-5. Spray – spray glue over all leaves and sprinkle glitter over the leaves – shake off excess glitter.
-(To save excess glitter, fold newspaper and use it to funnel the excess glitter back into jar.)
+Spray – spray glue over all leaves and sprinkle glitter over the leaves – shake off excess glitter.
+(To save excess glitter, fold newspaper and use it to funnel the excess glitter back into jar.) - Fold The Leaves

-9. When hanging – cut the linking knobs off the piece of holly that is at the end on each side of the garland.
+When hanging – cut the linking knobs off the piece of holly that is at the end on each side of the garland. - Use Florist Wire To Make Greenery Sprigs

 How to Hang the Glittered Paper Holly Christmas Garland

-Style Options When Making the Glittered Paper Holly Christmas Garland
+Styling Options When Making the Paper Holly Garland

-If you want to have your kids help make a garland, make it childlike and fun by using pom-poms for the berries.
+If you want to have your kids help make a garland, make it childlike and fun by using pom poms, pearls, buttons or red beads for the holly berries.

 After the leaves are linked up, simply glue a red pom-pom to one end of each leaf.